 - Más Fácil: A Concise Review of Spanish Grammar (with Estelita Calderón-Young, Prentice Hall, 1993)

 Rod currently lives with his wife Donna and blind-dog Willie in Geneva, Illinois, a far-west suburb of Chicago, near where his son Ben also lives (with Alex and now Jackson).
-Son Jason is in Asheville (with Whitney), daughter Sarah is in San Diego (with John and now Calvin), and daughter Emma is always close in spirit.
-When pursuing avocational interests, Rod may be found carving wooden Welsh love spoons, keeping bees, and cultivating his family tree.
+Son Jason is in Asheville (with Whitney), daughter Sarah is in San Diego (with John and now Calvin & Davis), and daughter Emma is always close in spirit.
+When pursuing avocational interests, Rod may be found carving wood, keeping bees, and nurtuing his family tree.